-‘Sister Wives’ News: Mariah Brown Comes Out Of The ‘Sister Wives’ Closet
+‘Sister Wives’ News: Mariah Brown Comes Out Of The Closet

 A photo posted by Meri Brown (@lularoemeribrown) on

-Mariah’s mother Meri says that she thought “I knew my daughter.
+Mariah’s mother, Meri, says that she thought “I knew my daughter.
 I didn’t.”

-It is perhaps ironic that the Sister Wives family have used same sex marriage as one of the bases used to attempt to overcome the U.S. laws that declare polygamy illegal.
+It is perhaps ironic that the Sister Wives family have used same-sex marriage as one of the bases used to attempt to overcome the U.S. laws that declare polygamy illegal.
 The Browns argue that polygamous marriage should have the same legal status as same-sex marriage.

 Fans of the Sister Wives show will watch developments on Mariah Brown’s disclosure with interest.